Fine-tune with the API or CLI

 Integer

-To query the job status, use the job_id returned when you create the job.
+To retrieve the details of a fine-tuning job, use the job_id returned when you create the job.

 HTTP